seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="types-link"></a>
 ### Types

 Type-alias and interfaces are the two primary ways to create types.
 There's a lot of debate on when to use an interface vs a structured-type (see [Terminology](#terminology) above) to describe objects.
 Remember that interfaces represent an open system and support declaration merging whereas structured-types are a closed system.
-Here's a good mental model on when to use each: *"Use an interface when other code should be allowed to add to or implement the shape (i.e. classes).
-Use type-aliases when you want a closed, exact definition".*
+Think of interfaces vs structured-types as *contracts vs computation*.
+In other words, use an interface when you’re naming a stable, extensible object contract; use a type-alias when the object is a computed or closed shape (derived, unioned, or transformed).

 #### Type vs Interface – Decision Table